The SpecsIntact System

 2. Technical Support Information

-SpecsIntact was initially developed in 1963 by the National Aeronautics and Space Administration (NASA), and designed for use by engineers, architects, specification writers, project managers, and construction managers.
-The Army Corps of Engineers (USACE), the Naval Facilities Engineering Command (NAVFAC), and the Air Force Civil Engineer Command (AFCEC) have also adopted SpecsIntact as their standard specifications system, greatly facilitating the effort to standardize construction specifications throughout these agencies.
-As of April 2023, The U.S. Army Corps of Engineers assumed control and management of SpecsIntact.
-The Masters are marked up in the SpecsIntact application by utilizing a special tagging scheme similar to the one that tells web browsers how to display a web page called Extensible Markup Language (XML)Extensible Markup Language (XML) is a general-purpose markup language.
+As of April 2023, the U.S. Army Corps of Engineers (USACE) took over control and management of SpecsIntact.
+Originally, SpecsIntact was developed in 1963 by the National Aeronautics and Space Administration (NASA) for use by engineers, architects, specification writers, project managers, and construction managers.
+The Naval Facilities Engineering Command (NAVFAC) and the Air Force Civil Engineer Command (AFCEC) have also adopted SpecsIntact as their standard specifications system, greatly facilitating the effort to standardize construction specifications throughout these government agencies.
+The UFGS Master is marked up within the SpecsIntact application using a special tagging scheme, similar to the Extensible Markup Language (XML)Extensible Markup Language (XML) is a general-purpose markup language.
 It is classified as an extensible language because it allows users to define their own tags.
 The primary purpose is to facilitate the sharing of structured data across different information systems, particularly via the Internet.
-It is a mechanism for defining and tagging elements of information within documents format.
+It is a mechanism for defining and tagging elements of information within documents, which functions like the code that instructs web browsers on how to display a web page.

-Master Specifications are divided into Divisions containing groups of Sections, and key elements within the Sections are annotated with a SpecsIntact tagging scheme that uses angle brackets as tag delimiters.
-This tagging scheme is a descriptive markup system that separates and identifies the logical elements of the SectionA set of files within the Division of a Master or Job that covers specific aspects of construction text.
+Master specifications are organized into Divisions, which contain groups of Sections.
+Within these Sections, key elements are marked up using a unique SpecsIntact tagging scheme.
+This system employs angle brackets as delimiters and functions as a descriptive markup system, separating and identifying the logical elements of the SectionA set of files within the Division of a Master or Job that covers specific aspects of construction text.

-Before beginning, the SpecsIntact Website offers a variety of tools located on the Help Center page, that will help you learn how to install and use the software to ensure a smooth installation or editing experience, take a look at these helpful tools first!
+Before beginning, the SpecsIntact Website offers a variety of tools located on the Support & Help Center page that will help you learn how to install and use the software to ensure a smooth installation or editing experience.
+Take a look at these helpful tools first!

-Illustration Icon Indicating Helpful HintFor detailed information on the SpecsIntact Editor's tagging system read SpecsIntact Tagging Structure.
+Illustration Icon Indicating Helpful HintFor detailed information on the SI Editor's tagging system, refer to the SpecsIntact Tagging Structure Overview topic.

-Users are encouraged to visit the SpecsIntact Website's Support & Help Center for access to all of our User Tools, including eLearning (video tutorials), printable Guides, a Knowledge Base containing Frequently Asked Questions (FAQs), Technical Notes and Release Notes, and Web-Based Help.
+Users are encouraged to visit the SpecsIntact Website's Support & Help Center for access to all of our User Tools, including Web-Based Help (containing Troubleshooting, Frequently Asked Questions (FAQs), Technical Notes, and Known Problems), eLearning Modules (video tutorials), and printable Guides.

 CONTACT US: